Sovereign Military Order of Malta: Special delegate

 Since 2017, Pope Francis has appointed special delegates to fulfill the role that was previously assigned to the patron.

-On 6 February 2017 Pope Francis appointed Archbishop Giovanni Angelo Becciu as his special delegate to the order.
+On 2 February 2017 Pope Francis appointed Archbishop Giovanni Angelo Becciu as his special delegate to the order.

-After Becciu resigned from the rights and privileges of a cardinal after being implicated in a financial corruption scandal, Pope Francis appointed Archbishop Silvano Tomasi as his special delegate to the order on 1 November 2020.
+After Becciu resigned from the rights and privileges of a cardinal after being implicated in a financial corruption scandal, in October 2020, Pope Francis appointed Archbishop Silvano Tomasi as his special delegate to the order on 1 November 2020.

 Prelate

 The Prelate of the order is responsible for the clergy of the order and assists the Grand Master, the Grand Commander and the Coordinator of the Second Class in the care of the spiritual life and in the religious observance of all members of the order.
-He is appointed by the Pope on the advice of the Cardinal Patron.
+He is appointed by the pope on the advice of the cardinal patron.

-On 4 July 2015 Pope Francis named as Prelate Bishop Jean Laffitte.
+On 4 July 2015 Pope Francis named Bishop Jean Laffitte prelate.
 Laffitte succeeded Archbishop Angelo Acerbi, who had held the office since 2001.
+Since 21 December 2023 the prelate has been Msgr.
+Luis Manuel Cuña Ramos, a native of Spain who has spent the most of his life in Rome as a consultant and professor of church history as the Pontifical Urban University and the Pontifical Gregorian University.

 Relationship with other mutually-recognised Orders of Saint John

-The Sovereign Military Order of Malta has collaborated with other mutually-recognized Orders of Saint John; for example, the SMOM is a major donor of the St John Eye Hospital in Jerusalem, which is primarily operated by the Venerable Order of Saint John.
+The Sovereign Military Order of Malta has collaborated with other mutually-recognized Orders of Saint John; for example, the SMOM is a major donor of the St John Eye Hospital in Jerusalem, which is primarily operated by the Most Venerable Order of Saint John.